HAPPY MOTHER’S DAY TO AN AMAZING SEWING MOM!

 Volunteering with Trash Trackers is one of my favorite working vacations.
 Doing good for Mother Earth, making new friends and getting a free week on a houseboat in this beautiful part of the world.
 Hooray for Trash Trackers and the National Park Service!
 I had hoped to go again this summer, but I guess not with the Covid-19 craziness.

 Mom and I pulled invasive Sahara mustard weeds in Glen Canyon, Arizona (which is just as beautiful as Lake Powell since they are global neighbors.)

-We traveled to Europe together and Costa Rica.
+We traveled to Europe together in 2000 and Costa Rica in 2012.

 This photo of Mom and me was a selfie in Twin Falls, Idaho last April.

 We were on the way from Oregon to work at the 2019 Adult Figure Skating Championships in Salt Lake City, Utah.